sylvia-boyani/personal-website/README.md

 ## Description

-This project is a web application is used to display information about me, my life; family, education and achievement
+This project is a web application is used to display information about me, my life; family, education and achievement.

+## Screenshots
+Screenshot from 2022-06-06 11-25-13.png

 #### Requirements
 - Access to a computer or any other garget